br3ndonland/inboard/docs/logging.md

 - inboard's logging configuration logic is located in [`logging_conf.py`](https://github.com/br3ndonland/inboard/blob/HEAD/inboard/logging_conf.py).
 By default, inboard will load the `LOGGING_CONFIG` dictionary in this module.
 The dictionary was named for consistency with [Uvicorn's logging configuration dictionary](https://github.com/encode/uvicorn/blob/HEAD/uvicorn/config.py).
 - When running Uvicorn alone, logging is configured programmatically from within the [`start.py` start script](https://github.com/br3ndonland/inboard/blob/HEAD/inboard/start.py), by passing the `LOGGING_CONFIG` dictionary to `uvicorn.run()`.
 - When running Gunicorn with the Uvicorn worker, the logging configuration dictionary is specified within the [`gunicorn_conf.py`](https://github.com/br3ndonland/inboard/blob/HEAD/inboard/gunicorn_conf.py) configuration file.
+- The Gunicorn Uvicorn worker has been updated to remove handlers from `uvicorn.error` and `uvicorn.access` and instead propagate those log records to the root logger.
+This avoids duplicate records and ensures the root handler applies the configured formatter and filters.
+    - The Uvicorn worker class originally disabled propagation because it resulted in duplicate logs if enabled ([encode/uvicorn#614](https://github.com/encode/uvicorn/issues/614), [encode/uvicorn#623](https://github.com/encode/uvicorn/pull/623)).
+As the [docs](https://docs.python.org/3/library/logging.html#logging.Logger.propagate) on `logging.Logger.propagate` explain, "If you attach a handler to a logger _and_ one or more of its ancestors, it may emit the same record multiple times."
+    - Instead of disabling propagation and keeping Gunicorn handlers set on the logger, another solution is to remove the Gunicorn handlers and enable propagation so the root logger can manage all logs ([br3ndonland/inboard#131](https://github.com/br3ndonland/inboard/discussions/131)).

 ## Filtering log messages